svc333/overview/whats-new/index.md

 * Choose the service plan that fits your needs.
 You may choose the Lite service plan or the Premium service plan to match your usage needs.
 The Lite plan offers metric collection at once per minute, retention for 15 days, and complementary alerting.
 Alternatively, you can select the Premium plan to enable greater consumption, longer metrics retention, and to gain access to the service APIs, for example, to send or retrieve metrics from the {{site.data.keyword.monitoringlong}} service. {{site.data.keyword.monitoringlong}} offers metric collection at once per minute.
 The Lite plan retains metrics at full resolution for 15 days.
 The Premium plan retains metrics at full resolution for 45 days.

-The legacy {{site.data.keyword.monitoringshort}} service collected metrics at service defined frequencies starting at 30 seconds, and summarized to 1 hour frequencies over time. {{site.data.keyword.monitoringlong}} now offers full resolution collection at 1 minute.
+The legacy {{site.data.keyword.monitoringshort}} service collected metrics at service defined frequencies starting at 30 seconds, and summarized to 1-hour frequencies over time. {{site.data.keyword.monitoringlong}} now offers full resolution collection at 1 minute.
 The Lite plan retains metrics for 15 days.
 The Premium plan retains metrics for 45 days.

 For more information about the {{site.data.keyword.monitoringlong}} service, refer to [the Getting started with Monitoring documentation](/docs/services/cloud-monitoring/index.html#getting-started-with-ibm-cloud-monitoring) or [the IBM Cloud Monitoring – Service Refresh with New Features![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/blogs/bluemix/2017/07/ibm-cloud-monitoring-service-refresh-new-features/).